Last updated: September 25, 2023

 When it does, it can affect every aspect of your life because if you aren’t logging miles, you aren’t making money.
 Add to that a major repair bill and you can get upside down pretty fast.

-Plan ahead.
-Get a maintenance and repair fund set up in your budget if you strike out on your own.
+The secret to weathering the storm isn’t really a secret at all.
+You need to plan ahead.
+Get a maintenance and repair fund set up in your budget first thing.
+Especially, if you strike out on your own.

 Insurance figures in here